 Blue mussels range in size from 2 to 4 inches at maturity, although some can grow up to 8 inches depending on food availability and age.
 The shell is almost tear-drop shaped and has concentric lines marking the outside.
 The inner shell is white, while the outer shell can appear black, blue-black, or brownish.
 The ‘beard’ of the mussel is actually the byssal threads that allow the mussel to attach to the substrate.

 Mussel farming provides a sustainable and affordable way to increase production, as well as an environmentally friendly method to produce healthy domestic seafood.
 Because mussels are suspended in open water offshore, there is a continuous supply of algae.
 Farms engineer their structures to reduce the possibility of entangling protected species.
 However, there have been no reported cases of this occurring and protected species have rarely been spotted near mussel farms.
 A major environmental benefit of any type of mussel culture is that it provides habitat for many other organisms such as seaweed, invertebrates, and small fish.

-Current research at laboratories such as NOAA’s Northeast Region and Woods Hole Oceanographic Institution provide information to make mussel culture even more efficient and environmentally sustainable.
+Current research at laboratories such as NOAA’s Greater Atlantic Regional Fisheries Office and Woods Hole Oceanographic Institution provide information to make mussel culture even more efficient and environmentally sustainable.